- Home

 This before and after school and vacation care service is located in an outer suburb of a major city.
 The service is operated by an approved provider managing a number of OSHC services.
 The provider has a strong induction process, which has been key to establishing and sustaining a positive workplace culture in each of their services.
 This process has also provided strong support to those in designated leadership positions.
 This includes coordinators, assistant coordinators and educational leaders.

 This initial training is supported by thoughtful onboarding at the individual service where the educator will work.
 This onboarding process has a number of elements and layers designed to support educators to transition effectively into their role and thrive as an educator.
-The process includes shadowing shifts where new educators are supported by more experienced educators.
-This allows them to get a sense of what a typical day looks like across all aspects of the program.
+The process includes shadowing shifts where new educators are supported by more experienced educators allowing them to get a sense of what a typical day looks like across all aspects of the program.
 This includes how educators work together, speak to each other, make decisions, and help each other.
 This also provides an opportunity for giving and receiving feedback, which is integral to the organisation’s culture of respect, open communication and sense of belonging for everyone.

 The induction process and staff handbook have developed over time as the provider has continued to develop and refine various elements and aspects.
 Importantly, this process has been informed by ongoing feedback from families gained through bi-annual family surveys.
 From this feedback, the leadership team has gained vital information about what families value in terms of educator attitudes and communication and relationships between educators, as well as with children and families.
 This has also helped the leadership team and all staff ensure their everyday words, actions and behaviours are respectful and professional and create a strong sense of belonging for children, families and for educators.
-These values are consistent with the service philosophy and My Time Our Place.
+These values are consistent with the service philosophy and the vision, principles and practices of My Time Our Place.

 Professional collaboration and open and respectful communication are highly valued by the provider and the leadership team and evident in their interactions with each other.
 Accordingly, creating regular opportunities for ongoing communication amongst the service team is prioritised.
 Communication strategies include a bi-monthly newsletter and use of Slack, a communication app, to exchange information and share ideas.
 The service uses a communication book for educators to share information and leave messages for each other.
 The educational leader also schedules regular individual catch-ups with all educators.